This post is in association with Ideal

-On the run up to the big day, our Christmas celebrations start the second it’s December.
+On the run up to the big day, our Christmas celebrations start the second we go into December.
 We start planning our Christmas baking weekends, game nights, family gatherings, festive activities and so much more.
 We make sure that we are jam packed every weekend and most evenings with something Christmassy – even if it’s just a bottle of wine and a film.

 We host several game nights throughout the year with family as well as having some for just us at home.
-We are such a gamer family and are always looking for new games on all platforms to try out so Rummikub was perfect for our night in.
-We grabbed some mince pies (festive bakewells for me!) and mixed some snowballs, then we were ready for our evening.
+We are very much a gamer family and are always looking for new games on all platforms to try out so Rummikub was perfect for our night in.
+We grabbed some mince pies (festive bakewells for me!) and whipped up some snowballs, and we were ready for our evening.

 Rummikub is a classic board game, but I’ve only ever played Rummy as a card game.
-After playing the classic just once, it is genuinely now one of my favourites at the moment and will definitely be making another appearance over our Christmas celebrations.
+After playing just once, it is genuinely now one of my favourites at the moment and will definitely be making another appearance over our Christmas celebrations and years to come.
 The game took a while to get used to all of the rules but once we had it figured out, it was so much fun!

 Here is a little bit about the board game itself…

 Correct or not, the best way I can explain Rummikub to those who have never played it is that it’s a cross between Rummy (the card game) and Scrabble – in the way you can add to their tiles with yours.